 - Detail project information in one place (for example, a Trello card description).
 Make sure all team members know where to check first when looking at a project.
 Avoid repeating yourself on different channels.
 Put all critical information into one place, and send anyone who asks questions (that have already been answered) there to get the whole picture.

 - Managers, train your team on where to find key information.
 Repeated appeals for your time inhibit your productivity.
 In an office, a question in passing isn’t a huge interruption.
-But, when everyone is remote, it becomes a barrage of pings that can derail your workday.
+But when everyone is remote, it becomes a barrage of pings that can derail your workday.

 The guidelines above will help keep communication crystal clear, while minimizing the time it takes to disseminate everything to a dispersed team.

-Experiment with virtual co-working days
+Experiment with virtual coworking days

 The idea of a virtual coworking day is simple, but effective.